Idenowl/ACP_The-quantifiedself_motivateme/Readme.md

 # Merge script
 Merge call the others scripts and merge the data.
-To run merge
+It make the files all.csv and all.json in data and also separate json files for each days in data/json To run merge
 ```
 python merge.py -d <year-month-day> -p <participant_number>